PauseAI/pauseai-website/src/posts/faq.md

 We're calling for a ban on AI systems more powerful than GPT-4.
 All currently existing AI would be legal under our proposal, and most future AI models will remain legal, too.

+### Do you believe GPT-4 is going to kill us?

+No, we don't think current AI models are an existential threat.
+It seems likely that most next AI models won't be as well.
+But if we keep building more and more powerful AI systems, eventually we will reach a point where one will become an existential threat.

 ### Who is paying you?

 We have not received funding so far.